FabioMai/techcolledge/README.md

-# TechColledge IceBreaker w Next.js + Tailwind CSS
+# Tech CollEDGE IceBreaker w Next.js + Tailwind CSS

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).